Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 	* The web thing has been discussed before.
 * [kdbus](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n57)
 	* As of 2015-07-31 kdbus is not in the mainline Linux kernel.
 Systemd made kdbus non-optional in its release.
+The kernel maintainers are still debating the kdbus ABI or possible alternatives, but if systemd depends on the current state of kdbus the kernel maintainers are faced with the hard decision to either break Fedora userspace or accept the current kdbus proposal into the kernel with its securitx and maintainability issues.
 This is the best example how systemd is forcing you into decisions.
-Of course if your a mindless bureaucrat it helps you to keep your job.
+Of course if you are  a mindless bureaucrat it helps you to keep your job.
 * [readahead removed](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n950)
 	* The first thing swallowed in on Fedora was readahead.
 Now that (of